 Sergeant at Arms

 The Sergeant at Arms must arrive early to set up the meeting venue.
-He or she ensures that the flag, banner, and lectern are in place and that the other meeting officials and audience members have the necessary forms.
-After the meeting the Sergeant at Arms tidies up the room (everyone’s cooperation in disposing of any trash is appreciated).
+He or she ensures that the flag, banner, and lectern are in place and the other meeting officials and audience members have the necessary forms and other meeting utensils.
+After the meeting, the Sergeant at Arms tidies up the room (everyone’s help is much appreciated).

 The Club President officially opens and closes the meeting.
-If the Club President is absent, the next highest ranking club officer may stand in as acting President (usually the VP for Education).
+If the Club President is absent, the next highest ranking club officer will stand in as Acting President (usually the VP of Education).

-The Grammarian listens carefully to every speaker and, at the end of the meeting, produces the grammarian’s report to recall good and bad uses of language during the meeting.
-The Grammarian is also responsible for noting which speakers in the Table Topics competition used the word of the day.
+The Grammarian listens carefully to every speaker and, at the end of the meeting, reports good and bad uses of language during the meeting.
+The Grammarian is also responsible for noting, who used the Word of the Day during Table Topics.

 The Ah Counter notes the use of “ums,” “ers,” and other fillers during the speeches and produces a report at the end of the meeting.
 At Tongue Tamers, the roles of Grammarian and Ah Counter are combined.

 After each of the three main sections (Table Topics, Prepared Speeches, and Evaluations) the members of the audience vote for the best performer in each category.
 The Vote Counter collects and tallies the votes.
-In the event of a draw, the Vote Counter casts the deciding vote (but does not tell anybody).
+At Tongue Tamers, the Vote Counter may also vote.
+In addition, in the event of a draw, the Vote Counter casts the deciding vote (but does not tell anybody).

 Most speeches have a minimum and maximum time as follows: